d4rekanguok/netlify-cms-widgets/packages/widget-file-relation/readme.md

       - label: Categories
         name: cats

-        # default widget name
+        # Default widget name
         widget: ncw-file-relation

-        # collection name
+        # Collection name
         collection: setting

-        # the name of the file in that collection
+        # The name of the file in that collection
         file: categories

-        # the field that is a list
+        # The field that is a list
         target_field: categories

-        # the field that will be used to store data
+        # The field that will be used to store data
+        # Only applicable to list with multi fields
         id_field: id

-        # the field that will be used to show as options
+        # The field that will be used to show as options
+        # Only applicable to list with multi fields
         display_fields: name

-        # allow multiple selection
+        # Allow multiple selection
         multiple: true
 ```